ccpintoiu/data-journey/.journey/tutorial.neos.md

 First, we need to change the terraform variable file.
 You can open files directly from this tutorial:
-Open `terraform.tfvars` <walkthrough-editor-open-file filePath="terraform.tfvars">by clicking here</walkthrough-editor-open-file> and add your own project id.
+Open `terraform.tfvars` <walkthrough-editor-open-file filePath="/home/admin_/data-journey/Data-Simulator/terraform.tfvars">by clicking here</walkthrough-editor-open-file> and add your own project id.

 ❗ Please do not include any whitespaces when setting these variablers.